sanskrit/raw_etexts_english/blogs/manasataramgini/2011-09-11_some-notes-on-the-shrilankan-pantheon.md

 +++
-title = "Some notes on the Shrilankanxa0pantheon"
+title = "Some notes on the Shrilankan pantheon"

 +++
 In 1588 CE Christian terrorists from Portugal launched a surprise attack